 What to do now?

-However, in many cases a guilty plea can have far reaching consequences, including a new license suspension.
-And because the driver missed his initial court date, his opportunity to negotiate a more favorable resolution is limited.
-The prosecutor is the only one with the authority to reduce the ticket and the prosecutor is not often available to consider such requests at the time the driver is trying to clear up the suspension with the clerk’s office.
-The clerk’s office is normally open during business hours 5 days a week.
-The prosecutor is usually only available during court hours which may be as infrequent as twice every month.
+This part of the process is where things can get tricky.
+If the underlying citation is a simple, non-reportable traffic offense, then often a guilty plea may have few negative consequences – other than an additional fine.
+However, in many cases, a guilty plea can have far-reaching consequences, including a new license suspension.
+And because you missed your initial court date, your opportunity to negotiate a more favorable resolution is limited.
+This is because the prosecutor is the only one with the authority to reduce the ticket.
+And they are often unavailable to consider such requests when you are trying to clear up the suspension with the clerk’s office.
+Normally, the clerk’s office is open during business hours, five days a week.
+However, the prosecutor is usually only available during court hours, which may be as infrequent as twice per month.